 THE PETEY GREENE PROGRAM IN MASSACHUSETTS

 The Petey Greene Program has been active in Massachusetts since the Spring of 2015.
-We recruit, train and coordinate undergraduate and graduate student volunteers to serve as academic tutors and teaching assistants (TAs) at 8 different correctional facilities in the area.
-We recruit volunteers primarily from Boston University, Clark University, Harvard University, MIT, and Tufts University.
-Our tutors and TAs serve incarcerated students across academic levels - high school equivalency (formerly GED), English as a second language (ESL), as well as college courses.
+We recruit, train and coordinate undergraduate and graduate student volunteers to serve as academic tutors and teaching assistants (TAs) at 9 different correctional facilities in the area.
+We recruit volunteers primarily from Boston University, Clark University, Harvard University, MIT, Tufts University, and Wellesley College.
+Our tutors and TAs serve incarcerated students across academic levels - adult basic education, high school equivalency (formerly GED), English as a second language (ESL), as well as college courses.
 This page is intended for potential volunteers who are interested in learning more about the Boston program and, if appropriate, applying to participate in them.